spruceUI/spruceOS/spruce/aarch64/README.md

 lacks.
 Found by the device verifier's symbol pass: the previous harfbuzz imported FT_Get_Var_Blend_Coordinates and FT_Done_MM_Var, which loaded fine on those six boards and would have killed the EasyRPG core at the first variable font.
 Build 20260923-1443-ports-userland-glibc233-floor; 11 of the 77 files changed.

+## Supported firmware floor

+The set is built at glibc 2.33 with zero margin: the seven GNU tools that call the stat family need exactly GLIBC_2.33.
+A TrimUI Smart Pro on firmware 1.0.3 or older carries glibc 2.29 and cannot run them; that firmware is below the floor spruce supports for this directory, and the answer there is a firmware update, not a lower build.